Azure/azure-powershell/src/StorageMover/docs/Update-AzStorageMoverAgent.md

 ```

 ### -Name
-The name of the agent resource.
+The name of the Agent resource.

 ```yaml
 Type: System.String